DevZest/RDO.Net/src/Docs/articles/getting_started/rdo_net_runtime_license.md

 # RDO.Net Runtime License

-Last Updated: 28 Jun 2019
+Last Updated: 30 Sep 2019

+MIT License

-Copyright (c) Weifen Luo | DevZest
+Copyright (c) 2019 Weifen Luo | DevZest

-Permission is hereby granted, free of charge, to any person or single legal entity (the "User") obtaining a copy of this software and associated documentation files (the "Software"), non-exclusive, worldwide rights to use, copy, modify, merge, publish, distribute copies of the Software, commercial or non-commercial, subject to the following conditions:
+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

-1. The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.
+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

-2. If the derivative work is a Design Time Tool, it must be non-distributable - you must keep it to yourself, without threating our commercial Design Time Tools product such as RDO.Tools, for other Users.

-Definition of Design Time Tool: Any derivative work which is used by developers to increase developer's productivity of utilizing the Software, including but not limited to the features provided by our commercial Design Time Tools product such as RDO.Tools.

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.